 Winora’s e-bike lineup is mostly composed of city and road (which they term as trekking) e-bikes.
 They’re remarkably prolific as they already have over 80 different models to offer in those two categories alone.
 Sticking to their philosophy, they also create numerous models catering to women, while they also offering unisex options.

-The brand exhibits its adaptability by being active in updating their models.
+The brand exhibits its adaptability by being active in updating its models.
 The latest Winora Radius Tour, for example, was recently made more compact to save more space and uses motors by Yamaha, which is a steadily rising influence in the e-bike sphere.

 Winora quality and features